theochem/horton/doc/user_matrix.rst

 create these objects (e.g. 2-index tensor).
 This instance will allocate memory for these objects, and then, the operations performed on these objects will modify their own attributes directly.
-Most of the operations are in-place, i.e. modifies their own data based on input and returns no output.
+Most of the operations are in-place, i.e. modifying their own data based on input and not returning any output.

-For example, to create and modify a dense two index tensor, we first create a LinalgFactory instance and call it ``lf``:
+For example, to create and modify a dense two-index tensor, we first create a LinalgFactory instance and call it ``lf``:

 .. code-block:: python